The UX design is the process design teams use to create products that provide important and consistent experiences to users, and...

 Mouse Tracking & Click Tracking

-Then they can derive intuitive data like which part of the page users click the most? and what parts that users do not much engage with?
+Then they can derive intuitive data like which part of the page users click the most. and what parts that users do not engage with much?
 Do users persuade to scroll through long pages? etc. Resultantly, these insights help them realize important information like how customers interact with the product, which parts of the pages need to be improved for more user engagement, and how they react if they encounter an issue.

 Like the above-discussed method, eye tracking tracks users’ eye movements or gazes to understand the user behaviors, reactions, and focus areas.
 Researchers use specialized devices like cameras and projectors for eye tracking.
 Also, there are specialized algorithms that can process the user’s eye movement.
 Eyetracking enables UX researchers to get information that they cannot get from other methods.
 For example, where do users spend the most time on the product?
 Do they like to gaze at the top of the page with soothing colors than the middle part of the page?
 Etc.